 With the surge in oil demand and the weakness in non-OPEC supply, OPEC has been particularly instrumental in providing the additional volumes needed by the market.
-Between 2002 and 2005 OPEC's oil production increased by 4.6 mb/s to meet the growing global incremental demand.
+Between 2002 and 2005 OPEC's oil production increased by 4.6 mb to meet the growing global incremental demand.
 Significant and sharp increases in OPEC production in 2004-2005 led to lower spare capacity.
 However, with the situation redressing in 2006, when oil demand growth slackened and non-OPEC supply improved, OPEC was able to increase its spare capacity.
-OPEC Member Countries also accelerated expansion of capacity, such that by the end of 2006, spare reached the comfortable level of 10%.
+OPEC Member Countries also accelerated expansion of capacity, such that by the end of 2006, spare the downstream sector faced severe bottlenecks.

-the downstream sector faced severe bottlenecks.
+The downstream sector faced severe bo